HanLabUNLV/GrASE/README.md

 * `gene_files`, a directory for each relevant gene to be processed in your dataset (taken from rMATS and DEXSeq results)
 * `results`, a directory that will hold the final results after running grase.py (next step)

-Here is an example of a toy file structure using rMATS:
+Here is an example of a toy file structure using rMATS for splicing:
 ```bash
 grase_results
 ├── gene_files